cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/script.rst

 .. rubric:: Description

-Executes user-provided Javascript in order to transform one record into another.
+Executes user-provided Javascript that transforms one record into another.
 Input records are converted into JSON objects which can be directly accessed in Javascript.
-The transform expects to receive a JSON object as output, which it will convert back to a record in Java to pass to downstream transforms and sinks.
+The transform expects to receive a JSON object as input, which it will convert back to a record in Java to pass to downstream transforms and sinks.

 .. rubric:: Use Case

 The Script transform is used when other transforms cannot meet your needs.
 For example, you may want to multiply a field by 1024 and rename it from 'gigabytes' to 'megabytes'.
-Or you may want to convert a timestamp into a human-readable date string.
+Or you might want to convert a timestamp into a human-readable date string.

 .. rubric:: Properties

 **script:** Javascript defining how to transform one record into another.
-The script must implement a function called 'transform', which takes as input a JSON object that represents the input record, and returns a JSON object that represents the transformed input.
+The script must implement a function called 'transform', which takes as input a JSON object that represents the input record, and returns a JSON object that represents the transformed record.

 **schema:** The schema of output objects.
 If no schema is given, it is assumed that the output schema is the same as the input schema.